onlykey/onlykey.github.io/README.md

 └──────────────────┴──────────────────┴───────────────────┘
 ───────────────────────────────────────────────────────────────────────────▶

 2. Authentication Response Message: custom_auth_response(response)

-Decode error code from response - Error type 1 (OTHER_ERROR) used as an ACK, Acknowledge message received.
-Any other error code indicates failure.
+Decode response - Acknowledge message received.
-┌─────────────────┐
+┌──────────────────┐
-│  Error Message  │
+│     Response     │
-│    (2 bytes)    │
+│    (64 bytes)    │
-└─────────────────┘
+└──────────────────┘
 ◀───────────────────────────────────────────────────────────────────────────

 Once full message is received both the App and the OnlyKey generate a hash of the message that is used to generate a 3 digit code.
 The OnlyKey light flashes continuously and the app prompts the user to enter the 3 digit code to authorize the signing / decrypting of that message.
 This ensures that user presence is required to sign / decrypt and that the authorization applies to a specific plaintext, not a spoofed message.

 While waiting for the 3 digit code to be entered a ping is used to check status.

 3. Authentication Request Message: auth_ping()

 Encode a *packet in U2F Key Handle field that contains a ping request.